pip-services/pip-services-docs/content/en/node/mqtt/connect/mqtt_connection.md

 #### isOpen
-Checks if the component is opened.
+Checks if the component is open.

 > `public` isOpen(): boolean

-- **returns**: boolean - True if the component has been opened and False otherwise.
+- **returns**: boolean - true if the component has been opened and false otherwise.

 #### open